j0ly/FirstProject/README.md

 2. In the browser:<br>
   * Modify the proxy settings to match that port.
 The proxy server address should be 127.0.0.1.<br>

-Note that because OWASP ZAP works as a proxy you will see what happens inside the HTTPS connection!
+Note that because OWASP ZAP works as a proxy you will see what happens inside the HTTPS connection when you log in to the admin-page!
 If somebody would, as an example, eavesdrop an unsecure WIFI connection, they would not see the contents of HTTPS traffic.